-Adoption is a one of the biggest decision of life.
-It is a life-changing event for the adoptive parents, the child and for the entire family.
+Adoption is a one of the biggest decisions of life.
+It is a life-changing event for the adoptive parents, the child, and for the entire family.
 Today, many couples have been considering adoption.
 With the ever-evolving process and procedures, adopting a child these days have been far easy and approachable, unlike past years.
-With the laws and policies, will intact, Adoption process and procedures followed in India are set out by the Central Adoption Resources Agency (CARA) and has a fixed fee rates.
+With the laws and policies, will intact, the Adoption process and procedures followed in India are set out by the Central Adoption Resources Agency (CARA) and has fixed fee rates.

-Adoptive parents have to contact a Central Adoption Resource Agency (CRCA) or an Adoption Coordinating Agency (ACA) of the state they reside or in their home state.
-Physical and mental fitness, emotional stability and financial capability are the prerequisites for the prospective adoptive parents.
+Adoptive parents have to contact a Central Adoption Resource Agency (CRCA) or an Adoption Coordinating Agency (ACA) of the state they reside in or in their home state.
+Physical and mental fitness, emotional stability, and financial capability are the prerequisites for prospective adoptive parents.
 They have to fill in a detailed form mentioning the specification of the gender if any, along with submission of the other necessary supporting documents.
-The concerned authority does the first round of counseling to understand the mindsets of the couple.
+The concerned authority does the first round of counselling to understand the mindsets of the couple.

 A detailed assessment of the capability of the prospective parents to take charge of an adopted child follows by way of a home study by a social worker.
 The adoption agency prepares a report about the details of the home study and saves it for future references.
 It has a validity time.

 The adoption agency finds a suitable child for the family keeping in view the detailed information and the specification mentioned by the prospective adoptive parents.
 The process of matching may take a long time most of the time.

 The adoption agency then informs the prospective adoptive parents about the child and shows the child.
 The agency also furnishes the medical examination details of the child.
 The parents have the right to take the child for a general health check-up.

 The prospective parents and the agency sign a foster care agreement and then the agency hand over the child to the parents.
 The parents are now in charge of the child.